ACER continued

 ACER shirasawanum 'Aureum'

-(Previously known as Acer japonicum 'Aureum') A beautiful slow growing small tree with soft yellow large leaves.
+(Previously known as Acer japonicum 'Aureum') A beautiful slow growing small tree with large soft yellow leaves.
 The spring colour is almost fluorescent and again in the autumn when they are often margined red.
 Choose a site with good light (for strong yellow leaf colour) but out of direct sun (to prevent scorch).
 Slow growing.
 The photo (left) shows the early stages of autumn colour.
+It is incredibly slow growing, so although it has the potential (in many, many years) to reach a surprisingly large size, it is also popular for growing in pots where it can be carefully positioned to best effect.

 ACER shirasawanum 'Autumn Moon'

 This originated as a sport from the well known Acer shirasawanum 'Aureum' on an American nursery in 1978.
 However, here the leaves are a softer lemon yellow and are suffused with an orange red glow.
-Having observed them avidly last summer, I am delighted to report that this is now my favourite Acer (what a fickle person I am!)
-I love the way the leaves are held almost flat to give a gently layered impression and the colours were just gorgeous, continuing their display into the autumn.
-It seems to have better vigour than it's cousin too, but as so often the exact nature of the plant will be determined by it's conditions - light and soil moisture levels.
+I love the way the leaves are held almost flat to give a gently layered impression and the colours are just gorgeous, continuing their display into the autumn.
+It seems to have better vigour than its cousin too, but as so often, the exact nature of the plant will be determined by the light and soil moisture levels.
 3m

 ACER shirasawanum 'Lovett'